 At Shim On’s house, the nobi slaves sing and dance as they work.
 They are having fun because they know their master is away in China.
 Dol Bok’s father arrives with alcohol and snacks, but the others easily poke fun at him.
 They give him red lips and rosy cheeks so he looks like a girl.
 When Dol Bok sees the state of his father, he flies into a rage and there’s a fight.
 We can already see Dol Bok’s firey temper.

-Shim Jeong gathers the nobi together.
-Dol Bok is told to apologise to Dam’s father, Gul Sang, for attacking him.
-But he insists that in that case, Gul Sang should apologise to his father too and treat him respectfully.
-Strictly speaking he should call him Hyeongnim – the respectful term for an elder male.
-Shim Jeong agrees.
-So Gul Sang is forced to kneel before his elder.
-But he can’t bring himself to be respectful and simply calls him an idiot!
+Dol Bok is ordered to apologise to Dam’s father, Gul Sang, for attacking him.
+But he insists that Gul Sang should apologise to his father too and address him respectfully as hyeongnim – the respectful term for an elder male.
+Gul Sang kneels but can’t bring himself to be respectful and simply calls him an idiot!
 So another fight begins and the nobleman just looks on helplessly.

-Dol Bok is very protective of his father.
-We hear that his dad fell down a cliff trying to save Dol Bok and hurt his head – he must have brain damage.
-Dol Bok tries to train him to be tougher to the other nobi when they tease him.
+Dol Bok’s father fell down a cliff trying to save Dol Bok and hurt his head – he must have brain damage.
+Now Dol Bok tries to train him to be tougher to the other nobi when they tease him.
 Meanwhile, Dam sees to her father’s bruises but she tells him she is on Dol Bok’s side!

 At the palace, the queen hears about the arrest.
 She goes to talk to the king.
 The noblemen are being tortured while Yi Bang Won sits calmly fishing in the pond at the palace.

 Mu Hyul, the king’s bodyguard, arrives to tell the king what has happened to the queen’s family.
 But the king, Yi Do, is in his study room working on a puzzle – a kind of sudoku.
-The queen arrives too and they both want him to do something about the situation.
+The queen arrives too.
 But the king seems only to be concentrating on the puzzle.
-They look at him in disbelief.
-The queen pleads with him to save her father and family but the king can do nothing.
-Her words remind him of a time when others tried to ask him to save them too.
-But there was nothing he could do for them and there is nothing he can do for her.
-But we see the frustration on his face.
+There is nothing he can do for her.
 He is powerless against his father.

-We see this more clearly at the assembly with the ministers.
-The king sits on the throne and his father sits next to him.
-But it is Yi Bang Won who does all the talking.
-He makes the decisions and his son, the king, merely puts his stamp on whatever Yi Bang Won wants – this time he wants to order the deaths of the king’s father-in-law, Shim On, and his men for being traitors.
+Next at the assembly with the ministers the king sits on the throne and his father sits next to him.
+But it is Yi Bang Won who does all the talking and makes the decisions.
+His son, the king, merely puts his stamp on whatever Yi Bang Won wants – this time to order the deaths of the king’s father-in-law, Shim On, and his men for being traitors.